edwellbrook/Shopping/readme.txt

 Robust system:   Retries with exponential backoffs have been used when
                  connecting to databases in the Go application (interface).
-                 When starting all components simultatiously, sometimes the databases will take longer to start up and retrying the connection automatically is preferable to crashing/manually
+                 When starting all components simultaneously, sometimes the databases will take longer to start up and retrying the connection automatically is preferable to crashing/manually
                  waiting.